Call us on

 Yes, once your trip is confirmed it is essential that you take out comprehensive travel insurance to cover you in case anything unexpected happens.

-We always recommend that our guests get the maximum level of coverage that you feel comfortable investing in.
-Read more about travel insurance for US travellers here and travellers from other countries here.
+We always recommend you choose the maximum level of coverage that you feel comfortable investing in.
+Read more about travel insurance for US travellers here and for travellers from other countries here.

 Do I need to visit a travel doctor before my trip?

 Yes, you should visit a travel doctor before your trip as they may recommend certain vaccinations or medications before or during travel.
-Vaccines commonly recommended for travellers to Southern Africa include Tetanus, Diphtheria, Polio, Typhoid, Hepatitis A, Hepatitis B, Rabies and Meningitis.
+Some vaccines commonly recommended for travellers to Southern Africa include: Tetanus, Diphtheria, Polio, Typhoid, Hepatitis A, Hepatitis B, Rabies and Meningitis.

-There is a risk of Malaria in parts of South Africa.
-Please speak with your travel doctor about the best anti-malaria medication for you and bring insect repellent, wear a long-sleeved shirt and long trousers with closed shoes in the evenings and early mornings.
-Please seek medical advice before applying very strong insect repellent to young children.
+There is a risk of malaria in parts of South Africa.
+Please speak with your travel doctor about the best anti-malarial medication for you and use insect repellent.
+Wear a long-sleeved shirt and long trousers with closed shoes in the evenings and early mornings.
+Seek medical advice before applying strong insect repellent to young children.

 What do I need to know about my regional flights?

 Please speak with your travel designer or concierge if you have any questions regarding your luggage allowance and excess luggage.
-Please inform us in advance if anyone travelling has an individual weight of more than 100kgs (220lbs) as an additional weight allowance on the aircraft must be purchased for safety and comfort.
+Inform us in advance if anyone travelling has an individual weight of more than 100kgs (220lbs), as an additional weight allowance on the aircraft must be purchased for safety and comfort.

-We suggest that you check in online 24 hours before your domestic, regional and international flights.
-We will provide you with the tickets and details of the flights we have arranged for you approximately 2 weeks before travel.
+We suggest that you check in online at least 24 hours well before departure.
+We will provide you with the tickets and details of the flights we have arranged for you approximately two weeks before travel.

 What will I receive from Jacada before I depart?